Not only do elves and fairies hide in its branches. Birds do, too! They build their nest in it to protect their offspring

 - Read also: how to grow holly

 Holly must be sold to you with its clump or in a container.
 Plant it in light soil, deep and preferably acidic.
 Holly generally tolerates chalky ground, but it doesn’t fare well in heavy terrain.
 Open up a large hole two weeks before planting for the soil to loosen up around the edges.
 Settle the plants in in fall in mild-weathered climates, and in spring in harsher areas.
 It is wise to protect younger specimens from strong winds with a windbreaker.
 Full sun is just as good as shade.
 Varieties with mottled leaves will be advantageously planted in more luminous spots.
 Avoid drafty emplacements that tend to dry up.
 Water the leaves often during the first two summers.
 If it snows in winter, shake up the holly shrubs to make the snow fall off, or the youngest sprigs might break off.

 Holly can be pruned without restraint, and even shaped to match various topiary forms.
 It must be pruned at every stage of its growth (usually June and September) for it to keep the intended shape.
+Of course, you can cut sprigs off to decorate the house for Christmas.
 Holly hedges must be pruned in March, just before the vegetation phase, to clear it up a bit.
 Growth is quite slow, not more than 6 to 8 inches (15 to 20 cm) a year.
 Planting distance: 32 inches (80 cm) to 10 feet (3 meters).
 Note that except for very specific cultivars, pairing female and male specimens is required for fruits to be born.

 To learn more about holly